pbkhrv/ulauncher-pydoc/README.md

 # ulauncher-pydoc

 A [Ulauncher](https://ulauncher.io/) extension to search and view installed Python modules' and packages' built-in documentation.
-Uses the `pydoc` module that comes with Python to generate the documentation and make it available via HTTP.
+Uses the `pydoc` package that comes with Python to generate the documentation and make it available via HTTP.

 ## Usage